 But forget about the power.
 I don’t know how many times I heard that non-believers don’t even have a reason to be good.
 I even heard that coming out of my own mouth!
 We attributed any good behavior by non-believers to God’s continual restraint of their human, sinful nature and his common grace.
 Were he to withdraw his hand, the world would plunge into chaos.

 A turning point for me came when I became friends with the man who ran the convenience store down the street.
 Pravin was from India, where he had been a doctor, and was a devout Hindu.
 When anyone had come into his clinic without shoes, Pravin knew that person was even poorer than average and he would treat him free of charge.
 He would even give him some milk for his family.
-Pravin also told of the time a man had come into the convenience store in the dead of winter, begging for milk for his children.
+That was in India.
+Pravin also told me of the time here in the USA when a man had come into the convenience store in the dead of winter, begging for milk for his children.
 None of the culturally Christian storekeepers on the street had given him anything, but Pravin was glad to do so.

 Being a good evangelical, I had been considering how I might share the gospel with Pravin, but as I got to know him I realized that he was already a better person than most of my Christian friends.
 It seemed ridiculous to tell him he was “destined for a Christless eternity” and needed to repent and be saved.

 I had known many fine non-believers during my life.
 Why hadn’t I felt the same way about them?
 I’m ashamed to say it took a Hindu who had come from a country where the influence of Christianity was almost non-existent to shake my categories thoroughly enough.

 At any rate, I finally learned that non-believers could be just as good as believers.

 I had also been learning the opposite: believers could act just like I had always imagined non-believers would.